 First and foremost, it’ll always be to inspire others to explore the world, wherever they are and with whatever means.

-For the foreseeable future, Yale Wanders will remain a passion project (meaning I don’t depend on it for personal income), but one I’m openly committing to.
+For the foreseeable future, Yale Wanders will remain a passion project (meaning I don’t depend on it for sustainable income), but one I’m openly committing to.